-Personal protective equipment (PPE), to include eye and face protection, gloves, protective clothing, head protection, hearing protection, protective footwear, and respiratory protection may be needed to ensure an employee is adequately protected from hazards associated with the work they are doing.
 When personal protective equipment is needed, it is required by regulation that a hazard assessment be made to identify the specific hazards of concern and the PPE required for protection from those hazards.
 This hazard assessment may be done for a work area, or for a specific experiment, job, or task.
 The protective equipment is selected based on the hazard assessment.
 This assessment needs to be documented in writing.
 This hazard assessment and documentation requirement would be satisfied through the application of the standard operating procedures outlined in this Chemical Hygiene Plan, namely Part II.
 Section 3. or through the development of additional Lab Specific SOPs in Part III., except for the use of respiratory protective equipment.
 If you believe respiratory protection is warranted, you must first contact the Environment, Health and Safety (EHS) Office for a consultation.
-For more information on PPE, visit the EHS Office website at http://ehs.mit.edu/site/content/personal-protective-equipment-ppe
+For more information on PPE, visit the EHS Office website at https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/